 Think about this: Most entrepreneurs got into business because they like to control their own destiny, and if they’re successful, they’re doing it well.

 If you have a writer on staff, CEOs don’t have to try to schedule time on some agency’s calendar to create content.
-They can walk across the office and have a conversation with a writer who is always there for the team — and they’re not paying extra for each meeting.
+They can walk across the office, or shoot a quick message to have a conversation with a writer who is always there for the team — and they’re not paying extra for each meeting.

 The content manager is there to help build the brand, spread awareness, and establish the company as a leader in its space.
 They can encourage all team members to produce content around each area of expertise.

-This is why individual brands and companies grow way more quickly when they insource content.
+This is why individual brands and companies grow much more quickly when they insource content.

-Content creation is not something you do for a few months then stop; It is a continual practice.
-And the traditional agency-client model for content creation doesn't account for this.
+Content creation is not something you do for a few months then stop.
+It is a continual practice.
+The traditional agency-client model for content creation doesn’t account for this.

 Think about it.

-Unless you’re planning on working with the agency forever, you’re assuming that your content creation efforts can be finished by the time your contract ends.
+Unless you’re planning to work with the agency forever, you’re assuming that your content creation efforts can be finished by the time your contract ends.

 There are always going to be more articles to write.
 You’re always going to have new things to say.
 You’re always going to be getting new questions.
 There are always going to be new technologies and new subjects that come up in every single industry.
 On top of this, platforms and channels may change.